Is a post-Easter detox a must or is it just a fad?

 IF you can get on track afterwards, that is.
 Experiments on rats have shown that 3 cheat days in a row ruin gut bacteria the same way that eating junk food regularly does!

 - If you have Easter leftovers, try to incorporate them into regular meals with extra vegetables and fermented food.
 Also, be careful about portion size.

 - Your Easter feast can also be considered as an opening to taking your weight loss to the next level.
 A short detox is a perfect way of doing that!

 Important: Focus on the digestion and liver health, since those two suffer most if we overeat.

-Kickstart weight loss and detox with most effective natural liver cleanse tea out there!-50%
+Kickstart weight loss and detox with the most effective natural liver cleanse tea out there!-50%

 Detox for people that are showing signs of a fatty liver